miketaylr/miketaylr.com-blog/_posts/2022-12-29-how-the-IE-11-ua-string-broke-sites-in-firefox.md

 `Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:109.0) Gecko/20100101 Firefox/109.0`

-And as of [last week][bug], the UA string in Firefox for versions 110 and higher look like:
+And as of [last week][bug], the UA string in Firefox for versions 110 and higher looks like:

 `Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:109.0) Gecko/20100101 Firefox/110.0`